 If you are convening a search committee, diversity is key.

 - The committee should consist of a minimum of three (3) members with one or two members from outside your department, in addition to those from within the department.
 These external committee member(s) should not be located within the reporting structure of the department that is hiring.

 - Larger committees: If the committee composition is made up of 5 members, two or three should be from outside the department.

 - The committee's makeup should be diverse with regard to gender, minority, veteran, disability and/or other protected status (diverse ethnicities, races, religious affiliations, age, gender, sexual orientation, etc).
 This diversity will facilitate a strong hiring process that aligns with Equal Employment Opportunity.

 The search committee is a task-oriented group.
 Members need to attend, contribute, cooperate, and communicate.
 Record keeping, coordinating schedules, and completing tasks is the responsibility of the committee chair.
 Confidentiality is imperative.
-A representative from Institutional Equity and Inclusion is available to meet with search committees.
+A representative from Institutional Equity is available to meet with search committees.

 Search Committee members must sign the Confidentiality Statement.

 Search Committee members must complete staff certification to serve on a staff search committee.
 Human Resources and Institutional Equity have developed training and the following process;